lenochware/ftpdeploy/README.md

 * Preview of modified files, select which files do you want upload
 * Deploy log with your comment
-* Support deploy over ftp, sftp, ftps and on local filesystem
+* Support deploy over ftp, sftp, ftps and local filesystem
 * You can specify include/exclude files pattern in configuration

 ### Example of configuration file `config/myproject.php`